FrashTel/DBMProjects/README.md

 ### Instructions

 1. Must have latest **[Mods](https://github.com/Discord-Bot-Maker-Mods/DBM-Mods)** and **[Beta Version](https://discordapp.com/channels/379372685182107669/421384914219433984/493286471696908309)** version of DBM.
-2. Run the !bihelp command to setup the system.
+2. Run the !bisetup command to setup the system.
-3. You may also edit any embeds to you liking.
+3. You may also edit any embeds to your liking.
 4. You may also change the interval that the command is triggered by changed the number of seconds in the `line #2`.
 (Event Only)

 ### Support